-Our corporate registered office is 3rd Floor, 1 Ashley Road, Altrincham, Cheshire, United Kingdom WA14 2DT.
-Due to the continuing impact of the COVID-19 global pandemic since our inception, we and many members of the Centessa Subsidiaries have been successfully working virtually.
+Our UK corporate registered office is 3rd Floor, 1 Ashley Road, Altrincham, Cheshire, United Kingdom WA14 2DT.
 On February 7, 2022, we entered into a 10-year lease for approximately 18,922 square feet of office space in Boston, Massachusetts.
-We plan to locate our headquarters here once we complete a build out of the space, currently anticipated in April 2023.
-We intend to sublet a portion of the Boston leased office space after completion of the build out.
-Details of any such sublease are not available yet.
+After a build out of the space, the Boston Lease commenced on March 31, 2023.
+On October 11, 2023, the Company entered into a five-year agreement to sublet 4,242 square feet of the Boston Lease, which may be extended at subtenant's option.
+The Boston leased premises serves as our U.S. corporate registered office.
+We continue to operate in a hybrid working model, combining in-person working and remote working.